Department of Family Studies & Community Development

 Our undergraduate and graduate programs foster a multidisciplinary and multicultural

-understanding of families, communities, and service systems throughout the lifespan.
+understanding of families, communities, and service systems.
+Through coursework and

-Through coursework and experiential learning opportunities, our students study individual
+experiential learning opportunities, our students study individual and family development,

 The department is affiliated with the National Council on Family Relations, the only national program to certify family life educators.
 After completing required